Moving to Mondulkiri, Cambodia

 We asked people living in Mondulkiri to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Mondulkiri, it's essential to pack lightweight and breathable clothing due to the tropical climate.
 Include a raincoat or umbrella as the region experiences heavy rainfall, especially during the monsoon season.
 Pack sturdy, comfortable footwear suitable for walking or hiking, as Mondulkiri is known for its beautiful hills and forests.
 Don't forget to bring a hat, sunglasses, and high SPF sunscreen to protect yourself from the intense sun.
 Insect repellent is also a must-have item due to the prevalence of mosquitoes and other insects.
 Pack all necessary toiletries, including toothpaste, soap, shampoo, and conditioner, as these items may be more expensive or harder to find in rural areas.
 Bring any prescription medications you need, along with a basic first aid kit.
 It's also a good idea to pack over-the-counter remedies for common ailments like diarrhea, headaches, and colds.
 If you plan on cooking, consider packing some non-perishable food items and spices, as these may be difficult to find in Mondulkiri.
 Pack all necessary electronics, such as your phone, laptop, and camera, along with the appropriate chargers and adapters.
 Cambodia uses Type A, C, and G outlets, so you may need a universal adapter.
 Bring important documents like your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents in case they get lost or stolen.
-Lastly, consider packing some entertainment items, like books, board games, or a deck of cards, as Mondulkiri is a rural area with limited nightlife," explained one expat living in Mondulkiri, Cambodia.
+Lastly, consider packing some entertainment items, like books, board games, or a deck of cards, as Mondulkiri is a rural area with limited nightlife," remarked one expat who made the move to Mondulkiri.

 Get Quote